 The eighth Internet Governance Forum (IGF) took place in Bali, Indonesia from 22-25 October 2013.
 The event brought together more than 1,500 people from 111 countries to discuss the future of Internet governance under this year’s theme of “Building Bridges – Enhancing Multi-stakeholder Cooperation for Growth and Sustainable Development.”

-- RIPE NCC Commits Additional Support to the Internet Governance Forum
+- RIPE NCC Awards Youth Fellowships to Internet Governance Forum

 The Internet Governance Forum (IGF) is a United Nations-organised event, mandated by the World Summit on the Information Society (WSIS) as an open and inclusive forum for multi-stakeholder Internet policy dialogue.
 It is not a decision-making body, but provides an opportunity for the various Internet stakeholder groups to share information and coordinate their activities.